Dunning-Kruger effect

 Example 1:

-In 1995, a real story happened that describes this effect well.
-Two banks were robbed, but because the robbers did not disguise themselves at all, they were identified and soon detained.
-The fact is that the robbers rubbed their faces with lemon juice and were sure that due to this, CCTV cameras would not be able to record them.
-After all, lemon juice is used for invisible ink.
-Before the robbery, they even tested their hypothesis by taking a photo on Polaroid.
-But either because of the defective film, or because the face was blurred during movement, the face was impossible to recognize.
+In 1995, a real-life incident perfectly illustrated this effect.
+Two banks were robbed, but because the robbers did not disguise themselves at all, they were identified and soon arrested.
+The robbers had rubbed their faces with lemon juice, believing this would prevent security cameras from capturing their faces.
+After all, lemon juice is used as invisible ink.
+Before the robbery, they even tested their hypothesis by taking a Polaroid photo.
+But either because of defective film, or because their faces were blurred during movement, their features were unrecognizable.
 This finally convinced the men that they were right.

 Example 2: